 Omentectomy – this refers to the removal of the omentum (see next definition).
 Often, ovarian cancer can spread to the lymph nodes on the omentum.
 An omentectomy can be partial (only the affected section) or total/supracolic (the entire omentum).

-Omentum – a thin layer of fatty abdominal tissue overlaying the stomach, small and large intestines, as well as other abdominal organs.
+Omentum – a thin layer of fatty abdominal tissue overlying the stomach, small and large intestines, as well as other abdominal organs.
 It is a type of visceral peritoneum.
 If metastatic ovarian cancer spreads to the omentum, it may need to be surgically removed through an omentectomy.

 Ovaries – female reproductive organs that produce female sex hormones and store, mature, and release eggs.
 Each ovary (right and left ovaries) is connected to the uterus by a fallopian tube.
 This is the site where ovarian cancer starts and can involve the stromal cells, epithelial cells, or the germ cells.